ReactiveX/RxJava/README.md

 Unfortunately, this approach doesn't work and the example does not print `2` at all.
 In fact, since version 2.1.10, it doesn't even compile because at least 4 `concatWith` overloads exist and the compiler finds the code above ambiguous.

-The user in such situations probably wanted to defer some computation until the `sameSource` has completed, thus the correct unambiguous operator should have been `defer`:
+The user in such situations probably wanted to defer some computation until the `someSource` has completed, thus the correct unambiguous operator should have been `defer`:

 ```java